 As kids, astronaut ice cream was the prized find at the local science center or air and space museum gift shop.
 Pink-, white-, and brown-striped like a gallon of neapolitan ice cream, it was a flaky, flavorless, freeze-dried block.
 But it was ice cream.
 That astronauts eat.
 What could be cooler?

 Alas, we now know everything we once believed about astronaut ice cream was a lie.
 The crumbly stuff never actually made it into space.
 But the idea remains a novel one.
-Inspired by a little astronaut who recently stopped by our office, we came up with our own riff on astronaut ice cream.
+Inspired by a little astronaut who recently stopped by our office, Jeni whipped up with her own riff on astronaut ice cream.
 The kind of ice cream an astronaut—or 5 year old—might actually want to eat.
 Add your own flavoring or gel food coloring to create all kinds of fun flavors.

 Makes 15 servings